PeterDrake/drakepedia/data_structures/sets_and_maps.md

 ## Additional Resources
 ## Questions
 1. :star: Can a set contain duplicate items?
 1. :star: You need to keep track of race car drivers and their associated car numbers.
-Specifically, you will need to be able to add such an association and to look up the number of a given driver.
+Specifically, you need to be able to add such an association and to look up the number of a given driver.
 Which abstract data type is appropriate?
 1. :star::star: Given a map, can you look up a given value and find the associated key?
 ## Answers
 1. No.